cfpb/design-system/docs/pages/tables.md

   If units differ from column to column, the standard is to list the unit of measure in parentheses following the column label.
 Make sure to use common abbreviations when indicating units of measure.
 Spell out any ambiguous or obscure abbreviations.
 eyebrow: Components
 title: Tables
-description: "Tables allow for the presentation of many data points grouped together in a visual way.
+description: 'Tables allow for the presentation of many data points grouped together in a visual way.
 They serve a unique purpose of allowing easy organization or comparison of more complex data than a chart or graph.
-They can be read either vertically (by columns) or horizontally (by rows). "
+They can be read either vertically (by columns) or horizontally (by rows). '
 use_cases: >-
   Tables allow easy organization or comparison of more complex data than a chart or graph.
 They can be read either vertically (by columns) or horizontally (by